unknown989/instagramScraperCLI/README.md

 ## TO-DO
 * Make it async instead of sync
-* Find a ay to make it download all the posts
+* Find a to make it download all the posts

 ## License